-If a journal or a book is only available in the SAE library in print format, current students and staff can request an article or chapter from the item to be digitised.
-Please see further information about the process of requesting a digitisation or requesting articles and chapters from other libraries.
+If a journal or a book is available in the SAE library only in print format, current students and staff can request an article or chapter from the item to be digitised.
+Please see further information about the process of requesting digitisation or requesting articles and chapters from other libraries.

 If you acquire copies of, or access to, material in digital form, your rights to use the material will be governed by a licence from the copyright owner, rather than by provisions in the Copyright Act.
 Examples of licensed digital resources are: online journals, online databases, computer programs, e-books, multimedia items such as computer games, digital music, digital film and video.